HichamAl/SQL-injection-ctf/README.md

 6. next type this command to run the challenge: docker-compose up

-7. Now go to your browser of preference and type the following adress in: http://localhost:8000
+7. Now go to your browser of preference and type the following adress in: http://localhost:8000 (It may take sometime before the website shows up on the adress, try refreshing a few times if it doesn't show up)

 Good Luck with the Challenge!